fhessman/scientific-snap/SciSnap!/README.md

 ---

-### Nnpad
+### 8. NNPad for neural networks

-The "Nnpad" category stands for "Neural-network pad" and provides block by which simple neural networks can be constructed, trained, used, and displayed.
+The "NNPad" category stands for "Neural-network pad" and provides block by which simple neural networks can be constructed, trained, used, and displayed.

----

-### Myblocks

-This empty category with the traditional gray color is for your own blocks, so that it is easier to find them without having to pour through dozens of standard blocks.